Police Constable Degree Apprenticeship

 - NEBOSH National Certificate in Occupational Health and Safety Access to Higher Education Diploma

-Have served in the military, armed forces and have successfully completed the minimum term of service (usually 4 years) and have achieved an exemplary reference on discharge.
+Have served in the military, armed forces and have successfully completed the minimum term of service (usually four years) and have achieved an exemplary reference on discharge.

 Candidates aged 17 and above may apply to become a police officer and may take up appointment on reaching the age of 18 or above, if successful.
 There is no upper age limit for applying to the police service, but bear in mind that the normal retirement age is 60 and that new recruits are required to undertake the required probationary period.
 For the Police Constable Apprenticeship Degree this is three years and for the Degree Holder Entry Programme this is two years.

 You must have resided in the UK for three continuous years immediately prior to application.
 If you have been abroad during the last three years while serving in the UK Armed Forces or working for the UK Government your application will still be considered.